jxStep/laravel-mcp-client/README.md

 # Laravel MCP Client

+Disclosure: This package was designed and written Entirely by claude ai.
+I may have guided and nuggged it in a few places, but the code was written by claude ai.

-Laravel MCP (Message Control Protocol) Client is a package that integrates Anthropic's Claude AI model with custom tool servers, allowing you to extend Claude's capabilities with your own tools and services.
+Laravel MCP (Message Context Protocol) Client is a package that integrates Anthropic's Claude AI model with custom tool servers, allowing you to extend Claude's capabilities with your own tools and services.

 ## Features

 -   Seamless integration with Anthropic's Claude API
 -   Tool server management and execution
 -   Built-in queuing support for long-running tools
 -   Event-driven architecture
 -   Automatic chat title generation
 -   Complete chat history management
 -   Database persistence for conversations and tool executions
 -   Soft deletes support
 -   Comprehensive logging system

 ## Requirements

 -   PHP 8.3 or higher
 -   Laravel 11.0 or higher
 -   Anthropic API key

 ## Installation